The Digital Forest: Is Sensor Technology the Way Forward?

 Companies such as Ireland-based Treemetrics uses advanced technologies such as drones, remote sensing and IoT sensors to collect data on tree inventory, growth rates, and timber quality.
 In the United States, NCX combines remote sensing, machine learning, and IoT technologies to offer forest inventory and management services.

-Berlin-based Dryad Networks specializes in forest monitoring solutions using IoT sensors; its solar-powered sensor network collects real-time data on environmental factors such as temperature, humidity, soil moisture, and air quality.
+At Dryad Networks, we specialize in forest monitoring solutions using IoT sensors; our solar-powered sensor network collects real-time data on environmental factors such as temperature, humidity, soil moisture, and air quality.
 This data helps in assessing forest health and detecting potential risks.

 The Electronic Nose